 JAKEHAMON, TEXAS.
 Jakehamon, also known as Hog Creek, was ten miles northeast of De Leon in the northern tip of Comanche County.
 It was founded during the Desdemona oil boom of 1919 and named for Jake Hamon, oil operator, who gave land for the townsite and constructed a railroad from there to Dublin.
 In 1930 the community had a population of eighty-one.
 The 1983 county highway map showed a cemetery in the vicinity.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Julius A. Amin, "JAKEHAMON, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvj03), accessed May 12, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Julius A. Amin, "Jakehamon, TX," accessed March 29, 2017, http://www.tshaonline.org/handbook/online/articles/hvj03.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.